Back Against the Wall (song)

-"Back Against the Wall" is a song by American rock band Cage the Elephant.
-It was released as the fourth single from the band's 2008 self-titled debut album.
-In the issue dated March 6, 2010, the single peaked at number one on the Billboard Alternative Songs chart.
-This is the band's first number one single.
+"Back Against the Wall" is a song by the American rock band Cage the Elephant.
+It was released as the fourth single from the band's 2008 first album, Cage the Elephant.
+In the issue dated March 6, 2010, the single topped the Billboard Alternative Songs chart, becoming the band's first number 1 single.

 Release and reception

 Cage the Elephant re-recorded "Back Against the Wall" from their debut album for the release of the single.

 Released in February 2009 in the United Kingdom, the single's B-sides include the acoustic track "Cover Me Again", a cover version of MGMT's "Kids" recorded for Radio 1's Live Lounge, and a cover version of Pavement's "False Skorpion", a B-side to their 1995 "Rattled by la Rush" single.
 On iTunes, an exclusive cover of Iodine's Monkey Disease is available as the B-side.

 The song peaked at number one on Billboard's Alternative Songs chart in March 2010.